 - Related Read: Breastfeeding 101: How To Feed Your Newborn

 Failure to Gain Weight

-I’m lucky that Logan was always right on track on the growth charts.
+I’m lucky that my reflux baby was always right on track on the growth charts.
 He was born a big baby and he stayed that way.
 He never lost weight after we left the hospital regardless of the buckets of breast milk that ended up on the floor and all over me.

 But for other families, the fear that comes with infant reflux is very real when their pediatricians tell them that their babies are falling off the curve because of their feeding problems related to baby reflux.
 But just because your baby is still gaining weight does not mean that he isn’t suffering from baby reflux.